Friends: Conception

 David Crane and Marta Kauffman began developing three new television pilots that would premiere in 1994 after their sitcom Family Album was cancelled by CBS in 1993.
 Kauffman and Crane decided to pitch the series about "six people in their 20s making their way in Manhattan" to NBC since they thought it would fit best there.
+(Film director and screenwriter Cameron Crowe has asserted that the concept originated with Warner Bros.
+Television wanting him to make his 1992 movie Singles into a television show.
+Crowe alleges that when he refused permission, the idea was then taken over by Crane and Kaufman, who changed some details from the premise of the movie while developing the show.)

 Crane and Kauffman presented the idea to their production partner Kevin Bright, who had served as executive producer on their HBO series Dream On.
 The idea for the series was conceived when Crane and Kauffman began thinking about the time when they had finished college and started living by themselves in New York; Kauffman believed they were looking at a time when the future was "more of a question mark."
 They found the concept to be interesting, as they believed "everybody knows that feeling", and because it was also how they felt about their own lives at the time.
 The team titled the series Insomnia Cafe and pitched the idea as a seven-page treatment to NBC in December 1993.

-At the same time, Warren Littlefield, the then-president of NBC Entertainment, was seeking a comedy involving young people living together and sharing expenses.
+At the same time, Warren Littlefield, the then-president of NBC Entertainment, was seeking a comedy involving young people living together and sharing expenses after he regretted passing on the Black sitcom Living Single.
 Littlefield wanted the group to share memorable periods of their lives with friends, who had become "new, surrogate family members."
 However, Littlefield found difficulty in bringing the concept to life and found the scripts developed by NBC to be terrible.
 When Kauffman, Crane and Bright pitched Insomnia Cafe, Littlefield was impressed that they knew who their characters were.
 NBC bought the idea as a put pilot, meaning they risked financial penalties if the pilot was not filmed.

 Kauffman and Crane took three days to write the pilot script for a show they titled Friends Like Us.
 Littlefield wanted the series to "represent Generation X and explore a new kind of tribal bonding", but the rest disagreed.
 Crane argued that it was not a series for one generation, and wanted to produce a series that everyone would enjoy watching.
 NBC liked the script and ordered the series.
 They changed the title to Six of One, mainly because they felt Friends Like Us was too similar to the ABC sitcom These Friends of Mine.